 \subsection{Downstream trackers}

-Unlike the upstream trackers, the results concerning the downstream trackers showed that their position must be changed for each beam energy.
-The trajectory reconstruction efficiency and the mass reconstruction efficiency were both mainly affected by the downstream tracker spatial resolutions in the $x$ direction.
+Unlike the upstream trackers, the results concerning the downstream trackers showed that their positions must be changed for each beam energy.
+The trajectory reconstruction efficiencies and the mass reconstruction efficiencies were both mainly affected by the spatial resolution in the $x$ direction of the downstream trackers.
 The spatial resolution in the $y$ direction also influenced the mass reconstruction efficiency but at a lower level.

-As the downstream trackers need to cover a large area, being after the mass separation by the magnet, the simplest technology to use would be gaseous detectors.
+Located after the mass separation of the large acceptance magnet, the downstream trackers should have a large active area to account for the very different particle momenta.
+The simplest and least expensive technology would then be to use gaseous detectors.
 This solution also allows to keep the material budget as low as possible.
 MWPCs can reach a spatial resolution of around 60~\textmu m in the direction along the wires and 200~\textmu m in the direction perpendicular to the wires~\cite{CHARPAK1979455}.
 Some studies are ongoing on a prototype of an MWPC to determine the spatial resolution reachable in both directions.
 We also plan to study the use of \textmu-RWELL~\cite{Bencivenni_2015} for the downstream trackers as they can reach a spatial resolution of around 50~\textmu m.

-Further studies will be done on the up- and downstream trackers to determine the amount of ghost hits generated in them, depending mainly on the geometry of the strips.